TrustEdge-Labs/.github/profile/README.md

 GitHub: https://github.com/TrustEdge-Labs/trustedge
 -->

-## Mission Statement
-"Building trustable edge AI and cryptographic infrastructure for secure data processing at the edge.
-Providing comprehensive solutions for data-agnostic encryption, digital receipts, and hardware-backed security."
+**Building trustable edge AI and cryptographic infrastructure for secure data processing at the edge.
+Providing comprehensive solutions for data-agnostic encryption, digital receipts, and hardware-backed security.**

 ## About Us